VeryBadFrags/offline-spy/README.md

 ## Build

-These steps are only needed if you want to minify the page.
+These steps are only needed if you want to minify the code.

 Get [htmlmin](https://pypi.org/project/htmlmin/)
 ```shell
 pip3 install htmlmin
 ```

-Minify the page
+Build the page.
 ```shell
 make
 ```